Gmac4247/Gmac4247/README.md

 The circumference of a circle can be derived algebraically from its area by subtracting a theoretical circle, with radius shorter than the radius of the actual circle by the theoretical width of the circumference.

-The x represents the width of the circumference, which is just theoretical, hence a very small number.
+The x represents the virtual thickness of the circumference.

 The difference between the shape of the straightened circumference and a quadrilateral is negligible.